swyroc/kubernetes-entry/02-real-practice/rp02-kubectl.md

 Before you start this session, you should already completed the previous session.

 # Overview of kubectl
+Kubectl is the command line tool to kubernetes.
+By using kubectl you can see invoke the kubernetes api to interact with kubernetes.

 For overriew of kubectl you should visit [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/).

 # kubectl command